mattermost/docs/source/overview/mattermost-cloud-overview.rst

 The prorated subscription cost for the user added on day 11 is $6.67 USD.

-Similarly, if you make a registered user Inactive in the middle of a billing cycle, we will calculate the prorated amount using the formula above to determine the prorated charge.
+Similarly, if you make a registered user inactive in the middle of a billing cycle, we will calculate the prorated amount using the formula above to determine the prorated charge.

 Viewing and Managing Billing Details
 ------------------------------------